sauro28/sauro28/README.md

 # Certifications/Courses

+### Privacy by Design e Data Protection Impact Assessment: from theory to practice [Webinar]
+The application of correct data protection, such as information security, is strongly based on the prevention and risk analysis of the interested parties.
+For this reason, the GDPR legislation has focused on two pillars of prevention: privacy by design and impact analysis.
+These elements are by no means aspects of mere formality, but rather constitute evaluations of full substance and essential in order to prepare practical evidence of implementation of accountability.

 ### National Training Plan for the professional updating of the Rup
 Intended for staff of contracting stations and central purchasing bodies pursuant to art.
 7 paragraph 7bis of Law 120/2020 converting Legislative Decree no. 76/2020